- Value chain analysis (VCA)

 Although, primary activities add value directly to the production process, they are not necessarily more important than support activities.
 Nowadays, competitive advantage mainly derives from technological improvements or innovations in business models or processes.
 Therefore, such support activities as ‘information systems’, ‘R&D’ or ‘general management’ are usually the most important source of differentiation advantage.
 On the other hand, primary activities are usually the source of cost advantage, where costs can be easily identified for each activity and properly managed.

-Firm’s VC is a part of a larger industry VC.
-The more activities a company undertakes compared to industry VC, the more vertically integrated it is.
-Below you can find an industry value chain and its relation to a firm level VC.
+Firm’s VC is a part of a larger industry's VC.
+The more activities a company undertakes compared to industry's VC, the more vertically integrated it is.
+Below you can find an industry's value chain and its relation to a firm level VC.

 There are two different approaches on how to perform the analysis, which depend on what type of competitive advantage a company wants to create (cost or differentiation advantage).
 The table below lists all the steps needed to achieve cost or differentiation advantage using VCA.

 |Cost advantage||Differentiation advantage|